XPMUser/XPMUser.github.io/README.md

 For more information about Prodigy, [click this link!](https://www.prodigygame.com/main-en/about-prodigy/)

-If there's a problem with Daboss7173.github.io, Slappygig.github.io, or a fork of this repository, contact the person responsible for the fork.
-I don't recommend saving your character from Daboss7173's 1.10.0 or 1.11.0 or Slappygig's (slappygig.github.io) 1.10.0 or 1.11.0 due to the loss of your housedata.
+If there's a problem with daboss7173.github.io, oldprodigy.onrender.com, slappygig.github.io, or a fork of this repository, contact the person responsible for the fork or the site that isn't a fork, not XPMUser.
+I don't recommend saving your character from Daboss7173's 1.10.0 or 1.11.0 or Slappygig's 1.10.0 or 1.11.0 due to the loss of your housedata.

-If there's a bug in this repository, click on the Send Feedback button in the Main Menu, go to the bug-reports channel and report any bugs.
+If there's a bug in this repository, click on the Send Feedback button in the Old Prodigy Menu, go to the bug-reports channel and report any bugs.
 I'll try to fix it as soon as I can.

 There are also various forks of this repository, you can check them out if you get the chance.
 I can not guarentee the quality of play as much as I can here, but I can say they have some cool stuff you might like.